 OSSE invites English Language Arts (ELA) grades 3-12 teachers and instructional coaches to participate in a three-part, professional development learning series around culturally responsive teaching framework and pedagogical practices.
-In the first session, participants will:
+In the two-day session, participants will:

 - Gain a foundational understanding of the intersection between the achievement gap and brain development research;

-- Using research, gain a foundational understanding of how students’ cultural backgrounds, interests and experiences are critical components of their education; and
+- Using research, gain a foundational understanding of how students’ cultural backgrounds, interests and experiences are critical components of their education;

-- Engage with videos and hands-on instructional strategies and reflection.
+- Engage with videos and hands-on instructional strategies and reflection,

 Teachers will leave with the knowledge needed to shift their mindset in order to make their literacy environment culturally responsive which will increase student engagement and student achievement while developing a more inclusive mindset and improve instructional practice.